Solid Waste in New England

 Investment Recovery Association

 Address: 5800 Foxridge Drive, Suite 115, Mission, Kansas 66202-2333

 Description: Investment recovery is the practice of recouping the value of assets no longer needed by a company by identifying and reusing or disposing of surplus assets.
 Investment recovery professionals can earn a professional accreditation from IRA called Certified Manager of Investment Recovery.
 This organization represents more than 200 companies with investment recovery departments, and provides ongoing education, training and networking opportunities to members.

-National Association for the Exchange of Industrial Resources
+National Association for the Exchange of Industrial Resources (NAEIR)

 Address: 560 McClure Street, Galesburg, IL 61401